grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/03 websockets/10 WebSocket/10-WebSocket-addEventListener.md

 excerpt: 'Set up callback functions for various events on the WebSocket connection.'
 ---

 Set up callback functions for various events on the WebSocket connection.
-Multiple handlers can be defined for the same event.
+You can define multiple handlers for the same event.

 | Parameter | Type     | Description                                  |
 | --------- | -------- | -------------------------------------------- |